xb00dx/ACTIVSg200r/README.md

 [2] T. Xu, A. B. Birchfield, K. M. Gegner, K. S. Shetye, and T. J. Overbye, “Application of large-scale synthetic power system models for energy economic studies,” in Proceedings of the 50th Hawaii International Conference on System Sciences, 2017.

-Speical thanks to friends and colleagues in Texas A&M University for creating the original system (and many others)!
+Speical thanks to friends and colleagues at Texas A&M University for creating the original system (and many others)!